PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 #### Main Chamber.

-> [!DESCRIBE]
+> [!tldr]
-> - Grand main hall, raided and destroyed, large vaulted ceilings
+> - Grand main hall, raided and destroyed, large vaulted ceilings > tapestries
-> - Long table lines the middle, flanked by fire places on either side, smoldering embers
+> - Long table lines the middle, large fallen chandelier > broken weapons and armor
-> - Four tapestries with ornate decoration depicting different scenes hang from the ceiling, mostly untouched
+> - Fire places on the left and right walls > burnt pig roasts
+> - Doors kicked in from outside > broken improvised barricades

 **Tapestries.**
 Tapestry 1: The Birth of the Silver Flame